Buying and Financing Property in France

 With access now available to Euro loans in many situations, potential purchasers now have much greater flexibility; although the ability to borrow will vary depending on where you are buying and the type of property you are considering.

 The taxation and legal issues associated with the purchase and ownership of property in France can be complicated, and below we offer only a short summary of the main issues - in the expectation that purchasers will seek appropriate professional advice both in France and their country of residence prior to any purchase so that they understand the full implications of purchasing property.
-In that regard, we strongly recommend that purchasers seek both tax and legal advice before initiating any purchase - and we can provide access to English-speaking professionals in both professions.
+In that regard, we strongly recommend that purchasers seek both tax and legal advice before initiating any purchase - and we can provide access to English-speaking professionals in that regard.